top of page

 Daniela Segura-Trejo

 Bachelor of Science (Biology) from the Sciences School, UNAM.
-Her research work focuses on understanding how water bodies contaminated with urban waste influence the infection of enteropathogens (Salmonella enterica, Shigella flexneri and Escherichia coli) in bat populations.
+Her research work focuses on understanding how water bodies contaminated with urban waste influence the infection of enteropathogens (Salmonella enterica, Shigella flexneri, and Escherichia coli) in bat populations.
 Her interest is the isolation and culture of enteropathogens in wildlife health.

 ricardo.m.estudiante@gmail.com